axionyx/axionyx_1.0/mddocs/Exec_2Test__Only__Axions_2Nyx_8H_source.md

     void writeJobInfo (const std::string& dir);

     //
-    //Write amrex::MultiFab as plot file
     //
     void writeMultiFabAsPlotFile(const std::string& pltfile, const amrex::MultiFab& mf, std::string componentName);
     //
-    //Write all parameters into specified directory.
     //
     static int write_parameters_in_plotfile;
     virtual void write_parameter_file(const std::string& dir);

     //
-    // If true then print the warnings from the Fortran routines
     //
     static int print_fortran_warnings;

     //
-    //Define data descriptors.
     //
     static void variable_setup();
     static void hydro_setup();
     static void no_hydro_setup();

     //
-    //Define tagging functions.
     //
     static void error_setup();
     //
-    //Cleanup data descriptors at end of run.
     //
     static void variable_cleanup();

     //
-    //Initialize grid data at problem start-up.
     //
     virtual void initData();

     //
-    //Initialize grid data from a plotfile at problem start-up.
     //
     void init_from_plotfile();

     //
-    //Initialize grid data from a plotfile at problem start-up.
     //
     void ReadPlotFile(bool first, const std::string& plot_file_name, bool& rhoe_infile);

     //
-    // Read inputs related to comoving coordinates
     //
     static void read_comoving_params();

     //
-    // Initial redshift
     //
     static amrex::Real initial_z;

     //
-    // Initial time in code units
     //
     static amrex::Real initial_time;

     //
-    // End time in code units
     //
     static amrex::Real final_time;

     //
-    // Final a -- used as stopping criterion if positive
     //
     static amrex::Real final_a;

     //
-    // Final z -- used as stopping criterion if positive
     //
     static amrex::Real final_z;

     //
-    // Relative change in a allowed in one timestep
     //
     static amrex::Real relative_max_change_a;

     //
-    // Absolute change in a allowed in one timestep for fixed delta_a
     //
     static amrex::Real absolute_max_change_a;

     //
-    // Positive number means use powers of 2 binning for relative dt
     //
     static amrex::Real dt_binpow;

     //
-    // Old and new times at which "old_a" and "new_a" are defined.
     //
     static amrex::Real old_a_time;
     static amrex::Real new_a_time;

     //
-    // "a" at old_a_time and new_a_time
     //
     static amrex::Real old_a;
     static amrex::Real new_a;

     //
-    // comoving parameters
     //
     static amrex::Real comoving_OmB;
     static amrex::Real comoving_OmM;
     static amrex::Real comoving_h;

     //
-    // Get the comoving coordinate "a"
     //
     amrex::Real get_comoving_a(amrex::Real time);
     void integrate_comoving_a(amrex::Real time, amrex::Real dt);

     //
-    // Time step control based on "a" not growing too fast
     //
     void comoving_est_time_step(amrex::Real& cur_time, amrex::Real& est_dt);

     //
-    // Time step control based on "z" not passing one of the specified plot_z_values
     //
     void plot_z_est_time_step(amrex::Real& est_dt, bool& dt_changed);

     //
-    // Time step control based on "z" not passing one of the specified analysis_z_values
     //
     void analysis_z_est_time_step(amrex::Real& est_dt, bool& dt_changed);

     //
-    // How to initialize "a" at restart (from checkpoint or plotfile)
     //
     void comoving_a_post_restart(const std::string& restart_file);

     //
-    // Initialize the zhi component of the EOS from a binary input file
     //
     void init_zhi ();

 #ifdef GRAVITY
     //
-    // Initialize the Santa Barbara problem
     //
     void init_santa_barbara(int init_sb_vels);
 #endif

     //
-    // Initialize from MUSIC
     //
     void initcosmo();
 #ifdef GRAVITY